ORGANIC VS. NON-ORGANIC

-The Soil Association describes an organic food product as GM free, pesticide free, free from antibiotics, better for animal welfare and wildlife, and better for climate change.
+The Soil Association describes an organic food product as GM free (Genetically Modified Organism), pesticide free, free from antibiotics, better for animal welfare and wildlife, and better for climate change.
 Of course we all know from comparing products in the supermarkets that organic produce is sometimes significantly more expensive, so when we are trying to cut back on our shopping costs is organic worth it?

 Recent research has shown that eating organic foods as children can reduce the risk of food allergies later in life, which is amazing.
 However I have found myself that particularly with fruit and vegetables, the organic variety although they feel safer to eat still have to be washed more thoroughly as I often find small insects still living on my food.
 So I wanted to look once and for all at whether to 'go organic'.